-If an event time representation features the property of causal non-contradiction, we say that the representation "does not contradict" causality, which means that time values cannot oppose any causal relationship in the events they label.
+Causal non-contradiction.
+If an event time representation exhibits causal non-contradiction, we say that the representation "does not contradict" causality, which means that time values cannot oppose any causal relationship in the events they label.
 The condition below is then satisfied for all pairs of events A and B: